Ashkelon: Etymology

-The name Ashkelon is probably western Semitic, and might be connected to the triliteral root š-q-l ('to weigh', from a Semitic root ṯ-q-l, akin to Hebrew šāqal (שָקַל) or Arabic ṯiql (ثِقْل), 'weight', perhaps attesting to its importance as a center for mercantile activities.
+The name Ashkelon is probably Western Semitic, and might be connected to the triliteral root š-q-l 'to weigh', from a Semitic root ṯ-q-l, akin to Hebrew šāqal (שָקַל) or Arabic ṯiql (ثِقْل), 'weight', perhaps attesting to its importance as a center for trade.
+It appears in late Old Egyptian in the execration texts in a form that suggests the earliest pronunciation was ʾaθqalānu, which shifts to ʾaθqalōnu in Middle Egyptian, demonstrating the Canaanite shift in the 2nd millennium BCE.

 Its name appeared in Phoenician and Punic as šqln (𐤔𐤒𐤋𐤍) and ʾšqln (𐤀𐤔𐤒𐤋𐤍).
 Majdal (Arabic) and Migdal (Hebrew) mean 'tower'.

 History

-Canaanites to Mamluks
+Ancient Ascalon (Asqalanu)

 The archaeological site of Ascalon, today known as Tel Ashkelon, was the oldest and largest seaport in Canaan, part of Philistia, the pentapolis (a grouping of five cities) of the Philistines, north of Gaza City and south of Jaffa.

 The site was an important city during Roman, Byzantine and pre-Crusades Muslim rule, and particularly during the period of the Kingdom of Jerusalem, due to its location near the coast and between the Crusader states and Egypt.
 The Battle of Ascalon was the last action of the First Crusade.
-In 1270, the Mamluk sultan Baybars ordered the fortifications and harbour at the site to be destroyed.
-As a result, the city was abandoned by its inhabitants and fell into disuse.
+In 1270, the Mamluk sultan Baybars ordered the fortifications and harbour of Ascalon to be destroyed.
+Its inhabitants moved to Majdal 'Asqalān, which was established by Baybars as a substitute 3 km inland, and endowed with a magnificent congregational mosque, a marketplace and religious shrines.